Conner-cloud/Conner_Projects/README.md

 * Created an R program that builds a prediction model based on car specifications such as: Brand, Body type, number of cylinders and more with 91% accuracy.
 * Cleans the data to ensure it is easy to read and work with.
 * Removes insignificant variables from the model using Backwards Elimination, allowing us to specify what variables have the largest impact on a cars value.
-* Visualises the density of car prices and models and distribution of car models.
+* Visualises the density of car prices and models and distribution of car models, as well as the accuracy of the model obtained.
 * Visualisation of residuals to ensure we obtain a very accurate model.

 ### Visualising and Cleaning the Data